ausaccessfed/dev-portal/docs/_pages/oidc_register.markdown

 ---
 layout: page
-title: Register your service
+title: OpenID Connect
 nav_order: 1
-parent: OpenID Connect
+parent: Connect a New Service
-grand_parent: How to connect
 ---

 # Register your service